 Armstrong and Selleck are both fantastic; Armstrong gets a little more to do.

-Besides the bad plotting, the film’s real drawback is director Hutton.
+Besides the weak plotting, the film’s real drawback is director Hutton.
 Even when he’s competent, his work is never good enough for the actors.

 Still, it’s not bad.